 After the signed form and all supporting documents have been collated to create a cohesive, organized submission pack, an EB-5 immigration attorney should review it, if an attorney has not done so at this point.
 Then, the regional center must copy the documents to create an exact duplicate before submitting the submission pack.

 Form I-924A must be submitted to USCIS’s California Service Center, rather than the IPO, along with the exact, correct filing fee in the form of a check or money order payable to U.S. Department of Homeland Security.
-Remember that the filing fee increases from $3,035 to $4,465 on October 2, 2020.
+Remember to check the USCIS fee schedule for the current filing fee.

 USCIS will issue a notice of receipt within 21 days of submission.
 Regional centers who do not receive a receipt notification should contact USCIS